 Located directly beneath the Share button are options for viewing, suggesting edits, and editing documents.
 While the Editing option lets you make edits, Suggesting and Viewing allow you to suggest edits and view or print your document, respectively.
 The Suggesting option is similar to the Track Changes function in Word, and will denote any changes made to the document in green.
 This gives other users the option to approve or delete these edits before they become a part of the final document.
-Even if you’re not using the Suggesting mode, you can always view a document’s revision history by going to File > Version history > See revision history.
+Even if you’re not using the Suggesting mode, you can always view a document’s revision history by going to File > Version history > See version history.

 Try out a different document type

 Google Drive has more to offer than just text documents.
 Slides, for instance, is Google’s version of Microsoft PowerPoint, while Sheets is the company’s take on Microsoft Excel.
 While not always as extensive as Office 365 in terms of functionality, the G Suite is a useful and convenient way to create content online, and is free to use once you have a Google account.